PrinuVinod/php/README.md

 # php
-Basics code to Learn PHP
+These are some Basics code to Learn PHP.